Draxsis/Draxsis/README.md

 ## Hey there, you're visiting Draxsis' profile 👋

-🔵 I am confident working on a big project and excited to explore collaboration opportunities on any project.</br>
+- 🔵 Confident working on large-scale projects and always excited to explore new collaboration opportunities.
-🔵 My current focus is on mastering C# and .NET </br>
-🔵 Please feel free to ask me anything, as I am confident I can provide helpful insights.</br>
-🔵 And, by the way, I am addicted to coding.
+- 🔵 Currently focusing on **mastering C# and .NET** while learning how to build **scalable systems**.
+- 🔵 Exploring **system design, optimization, and clean documentation** as part of leveling up my engineering skills.
+- 🔵 Actively practicing and implementing the **Software Development Life Cycle (SDLC)** in my workflow.
+- 🔵 And yes...
+I’m totally **addicted to coding** 🤓.

 ## 🌐 Socials:
 [![LinkedIn](https://img.shields.io/badge/LinkedIn-%230077B5.svg?logo=linkedin&logoColor=white)](https://linkedin.com/in/mostafa-koolabadi)